Owl's Head Cliff (Oliverian Notch) Rock Climbing

 When you get to the woods follow logging roads towards the cliff but it is best not to approach the cliff from it's central eastern side.
 Find the wide sandy logging road and remain on it (be careful of reforestation pine trees knee high to a grass hopper on the road) until you are heading north towards the cliff.
 Where it ends there are small cairns to follow near to the logging road on the central slightly east side below the base of the cliff.
 It is an easy short hike to the base.
-On the west side are the easiest climbs (for the most part) to the central buttress that separates the west from the east side or the owls beak and also known as the nose.
-The east side of the beak is primarily harder routes but a few easier lines do exist on this side also on it's most eastern side.
+On the west side are the easiest climbs (for the most part) to the central buttress that separates the west from the east side or the owls nose or beak and known as the nose.
+The east side of the nose is primarily harder routes but a few easier lines do exist on the most eastern side.
 It should take less than a hour to be at the base of the cliff.

 Owls head is definitely not for everyone to enjoy.
 Even the easiest routes have long run outs and route finding difficulties.
 Because many of the steepest climbs were bolted and the cliff is south facing, the bolts not made out of stainless steel tended to wear out quickly.
 Therefore much of the bolts placed in the 1980's and early 90's are rotted.
 There are several trad climbs without any bolts and a few rotting pitons on them.

-Owl's Head has been climbed since the late 1930's up the center beak buttress area by Bert Jensen and his companions.
+Owl's Head has been climbed since the late 1930's up the center nose buttress area by Bert Jensen and his companions.
 The Dartmouth Outing Club (D.O.C.) utilized the cliff continuously for decades.
-It has had advent visitors since Jensen's possibly first ascents over much of the cliff's traditional climbs.
+It has had advent visitors since Jensen's first ascents over much of the cliff for traditional climbs.

-The main boiler plate slabs are 400 feet.
+The main boiler plate slabs are 400 feet east side.
 Top of it used to have a bolted rappel line I established in 1986 (not stainless steel).
 Other areas of the cliff you must walk off and down to get back to your car unless there are trees to do multiple rappels down.
 The best way to walk off is by heading up and then east after the cliff's summit until you can steeply descend just past the cliff's east side.
-This will bring you back to the base but it is easier to avoid the base and head south through the woods to ridge above talus field before heading west to the logging roads that brought you in.
+This will bring you back to the base of cliff.
+It is easier to avoid the base and head south east through the woods to ridge above talus field before heading west to the logging roads that brought you in.
 Climbs on west side are descended best by the western summit until passed the cliff.
 If heading down before cliff ends careful descent down is needed and the talus rocks many are loose dangerous footing.

-Some climbs after 400ft of steepest rock become closer to 4th classing because of the short low angle walls and slabs and tree ledges 200 feet to the summit.
+Lots of climbs after 400ft of steepest rock become closer to 4th classing between boulder problems because of the short low angle walls, slabs and tree ledges 200 feet down from the summit.
 This is an area of caution because of loosened rocks and possibly boulders from freeze/thaw and expansion of rock from tree routes.

 Owl's Head was the cliff utilized by Audubon to reestablish Peregrine Falcons to N.H.
-The project was successful and abandoned on Owl's Head around 1988, but you should check with the fish and game department to whether or not there are any Falcons nesting each spring.
+The project was successful and abandoned on Owl's Head around 1988, and wise to check with the fish and game department on whether or not there's any Falcons nesting each spring.
 Red tail hawks nesting near here was more common.

 Rock climbs will be described starting on the western side and finishing on the eastern side.
-To keep it simple west of the beak buttress will begin with W1 for west and east of the beak buttress will begin with E1 for the eastern side, unless there is little to no doubt the identities of the Route's names and climbers are known by me I'll add that information.
+To keep it simple furthest west of the nose buttress will begin with W1 for west and closest east of the nose will begin with E1 for the eastern side.
+When no doubt of the identities of the Route's names and climbers are known by me I'll add that information.

 Prior to the newest ascents and some of them from the late 1980's.
-Even these dates I only know of vaguely who did what but not exactly where the details of bolt protection material are unfortunately unknown, especially into the early 1990's.
+These dates I only know of vaguely who did what but not exactly where the details of bolt protection and their metal are unfortunately unknown, especially into the early 1990's.
 I have had extensive activity at Owl's Head though.
 I was a regular there.
 By doing much I found many vintage pitons, that came out with my fingers, and also a few masonry industrial expansion bolts.

 Owl's Head during the winter of 2008-09 had at least four distinctive rock slides.
 These slides fortunately had little to no damage to the bolted climbs, but climber beware, I've heard of at least one bolt being flattened high up on a climb right of Revelations.
 I just became aware of this climb from David Powers (an enthusiast of Owls Head climbing and it's history).
 The climb was done by Paul Duval.
-Paul Duval like myself has actively been doing climbs through the 1980's and was still actively climbing here recently.
+Paul Duval like myself was actively doing climbs through the 1980's and was still actively climbing here in 2000 up to recently.
 I forgot his name until I read about his fatal rappel climbing accident.
-I'm sure some of the climbs I've listed by name of the climb only and being listed as unknown first ascent are Paul's climbs.
+I'm sure some of the climbs I've listed by name of the climb and unknown first ascent are Paul's climbs.
 Expert climbers have broken bones from falling.
 There have been no fatalities here.